 Spread the word

 Check with local taxi, train, ferry and bus services.
 If your missing person suffers a mental illness they may have wandered from home and travelled on public transport.

-If dealing with Police write down the name, rank, station, phone and fax numbers of the Officer taking your missing person’s report.
+Dealing with Gardai write down the name, rank, station and phone number of the Garda taking your missing person’s report.